ldez/janusgraph/docs/intro/getting-started.md

 Finally, Pluto lives in Tartarus because he shows no concern for death.
-His brothers, on the other hand, chose their locations based upon their love for certain qualities of those locations.
+His brothers, on the other hand, chose their locations based upon their love for certain qualities of those locations.!
 ```groovy
 gremlin> g.V(pluto).outE('lives').values('reason')
 ==>no fear of death